govinddrao/ROBUST-PREFERENCE-LEARNING-FOR-SMART-HOME/README.md

-The hvac_env.py file is the file containing the gym environment to simulate HVAC usage.
+The hvac_env.py file is the file containing the gym environment to simulate HVAC usage. hvac_oracle.py is the expert oracle, which works on the same principle as IO HMM.
+This is to be used by the AceIRL algorithm to get actions for any visited state.